iiasa/Condor_run_R/configuring.md

 Default value: `c("GAMS")` for `Condor_run.R`.

 Requirement expressions that select the execute hosts to submit to based on their capabilities.
-These can be expressions such as `'OpSys ==  "LINUX"'` and `'Arch == "X86_64"` which respectively require the execute hosts to run the Linux operating system and have a 64-bit AMD/Intel processor architecture.
+The expressions must all evaluated to True for an execute host to be selected.
 For convenience, bare ClassId identifiers are accepted and converted to valid `<identifier> =?= True` expressions.

-**Note:** by default, execute hosts are required to have the same `OpSys` and `Arch` as the machine you submit from.
-If your code can run on both Linux and Windows—for example because it is Python code, and a Python interpreter is available on all execute hosts—add ```'OpSys == "LINUX" || OpSys == "WINDOWS"'``` as a requirement.
+Requirements expressions `'OpSys ==  "LINUX"'` and `'Arch == "X86_64"` respectively select execute hosts that run the Linux operating system and have a 64-bit AMD/Intel processor architecture.
+Using `'OpSys ==  "WINDOWS"'` you can select Windows execute hosts. **Such OS and architecture selection is normally not necessary** because by default, when omitting such requirements, execute hosts are required to have the same `OpSys` and `Arch` as the machine you submit from, which is likely the desired behavior.
+However, if your code can run on both Linux and Windows—for example because it is Python code, and a Python interpreter is available on all execute hosts—add ```'OpSys == "LINUX" || OpSys == "WINDOWS"'``` as a requirement.

-The requirement expressions that you configure are surrounded by `(` and `)` and concatenated with `&&` so that all must hold true for a host to be selected.

 For more information on requirement expressions, see the documentation of the `requirements` command of the [submit description file](https://htcondor.readthedocs.io/en/latest/man-pages/condor_submit.html#submit-description-file-commands).